 *Unreimbursed employee expenses are no longer deductible unless active military order.
 (1099 income filers are still able to deduct expenses incurred to produce the 1099 income.

 *For divorces finalized in 2019 and after, alimony payments will no longer be a deductible expense for the payer.

 *Under the previous law, families were able to claim a $4,050 exemption – per parent – for each child.
 That deduction is no longer viable.

-*The child tax credit was raised to $2,000, from $1,000. *The law also introduced a $500 credit for non-child dependents, which could include elderly parents or children over the age of 17.
+*The dependent tax credit was raised to $2,000, from $1,000. *The law also introduced a $500 credit for non-child dependents, which could include elderly parents or children over the age of 17.

 SC State Tax Credits:

 *Fuel receipts or credit card statements must show the number of gallons purchased in South Carolina during the tax year. $23.85 max tax credit.

 *PREMARITAL PREPARATION COURSE CREDIT

 *SMALL BUSINESS JOBS CREDIT

 Contact us for details....